-Describe the procedures and provide contact information for the appropriate person to whom such issues should be addressed.
+Describe the procedures and provide contact information for the appropriate person to whom such issues should be addressed?
 If the correction procedures are the same as those given in question 7.1, state as much.
 This question is related to privacy control IP-3, Redress, and IP-4, Complaint Management.

-Users must notify their supervisor, Human Resources, respective TMS 2.0 Administrator or the TMS

-Version Date: October 1, 2022 Page 29 of 40 2.0 help desk to correct erroneous information.
+Users must notify their supervisor, Human Resources, respective TMS 2.0 Administrator or the TMS 2.0 help desk to correct erroneous information.
 Individuals may also directly update in the TMS 2.0 certain data elements of their user profile including, contact information, employee information, travel preferences, accreditations, occupational category, language skills, groups and associations, external work history, projects, awards, professional licenses/certifications and education.